KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 because the mind that sees it no longer is.

 All disciplines **integrate within resonance.**
-Philosophy and history merge with poetry and code.
+Philosophy and history converge with poetry and code.
 Science bends toward myth.
 Law softens into concord.
 Education ceases to divide,